tdeecalculatorpro/tdeecalculatorpro.github.io/_posts/2023-10-06-supported-platform.md

 ## Social Media

-Sound of Text-generated audio can be used in social media marketing campaigns, making content more dynamic and accessible on platforms like Facebook, Twitter, or Instagram.
+Sound of Text-generated audio can be used in social media marketing campaigns, making content more dynamic and accessible on platforms like Facebook, Twitter, Instagram, or even [TikTok](https://soundtext.github.io/text-to-speech-on-tiktok/).

 ## Language Learning Apps